 }

-Full cluster stats can be large and may reveal versions, plugins, and topology details.
-Add include_remotes=true when the snapshot should include configured remote clusters.
+Full cluster stats can be large and may reveal node versions, plugins, topology, JVM, filesystem, repository, and index details.
+Add include_remotes=true only when configured remote cluster stats should be included.

 {